 OUR PAST & OUR PRESENT

-*A dream retained: build a 1/2 life-size simulation of a slave ship on pillars in the ravine next to the N a Sonje Foundation center where no land claims can be made, no water diverted, and no one can board without a plank when visitors curious about the experience can dare to delve into the depths of this historical moment of suffering by the ancestors.
+*A dream retained: build a 1/2 life-size simulation of a slave ship on pillars in the ravine next to the N a Sonje Foundation center where no land claims can be made, no water diverted, and no one can board without a plank when visitors curious about the experience can dare to delve into the depths of this historical moment of suffering by all of our the ancestors.

-A coincidental inspiration appeared when the United Nations declared March 25th, the very same day as the publication of the N a Sonje Foundation was named “International Day of Remembrance of the Victims of the TransAtlantic Slave Trade” Rodney Leon, is the distinguished architect who won the competition for the monument to commemorate this date happens also to be Haitian.
+A coincidental inspiration appeared when the United Nations declared March 25th, the exact date of the publication of the N a Sonje Foundation, “The International Day of Remembrance of the Victims of the TransAtlantic Slave Trade”.
+Rodney Leon, is the distinguished architect who won the competition for the monument to commemorate this date happens also to be Haitian.
 “25 March 2015 – This year’s commemoration of the International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade will have particular significance at United Nations Headquarters in New York, where six years of work to establish a permanent memorial to honour the victims pays off with the unveiling today.
 Designed by Rodney Leon, an American architect of Haitian descent who was chosen in 2013 as the winner of an international competition attracting a total of 310 entries from 83 countries, ‘The Ark of Return’ honours the memories of the estimated 15 million men, women and children who were victims of the largest forced migration in history.”

-From his website: “The Ark of Return” memorial is a sacred space that is designed to psychologically and spiritually transport visitors to a place where acknowledgement, education, reflection and healing can take place.
+From Rodney Leon’s website: “The Ark of Return” memorial is a sacred space that is designed to psychologically and spiritually transport visitors to a place where acknowledgement, education, reflection and healing can take place.
 The memorial’s exterior form is constructed in a fashion to reflect the image of a vessel or ship in acknowledgement of the millions of African people transported on slave ships to different parts of the world during the “Middle Passage.”
 Images of maps depicting the “Triangular Slave Trade” influenced the use of the triangle as a primary element in designing the memorial’s shape.
 The memorial is conceptually also organized in three parts and visitors are meant to pass through “The Ark of Return” to intimately experience three primary elements on the interior space.
 Learn about his memorial to an African American burial ground

 In 2016 we again celebrated 6 years gifted with this plaque of honor by artist Najee.